ferrucc-io/ferruccio/content/posts/starting-a-blog.md

 * There are no rules, slowly craft your unique style.
 * Go back in your old posts and link them to newer ones.
 * Start a Newsletter.
+* Do what everyone else is afraid to do.
+* Reach out to people asking for things or offering tips.

 What is hard, but valuable is carefully crafting something timeless that really penetrates your readers minds.